emu-russia/breaks/BreakingNESWiki_DeepL/6502/data_bus.md

 ## WR Latch

-The latch circuit receives a `WR` control signal from the R/W pin.
+From the R/W control circuit, the latch circuit receives a control signal `WR`.
 The circuit outputs a control signal `RD` which controls the direction of the external data bus.

 ![6502_wr_latch_tran](/BreakingNESWiki/imgstore/6502_wr_latch_tran.jpg)